insaabbas/ai-writing-assistant/README.md

 This is a simple AI writing assistant web application built with React and Node.js, integrated with Google Gemini API.

+## Setup

+1. Create a `.env` file inside the backend folder.
+2. Add your Google API key like this:

+   GOOGLE_API_KEY=your_actual_google_api_key_here

+3. Run the backend server as usual.

+*Note:* The `.env` file is not included in the repository for security reasons.
+Please get the API key separately.

  Features:

  Users can select chat type: Email, Blog, Resume, or Simple Chat